gunrein/wallowa/website/docs/web-ui.md

 The overview dashboard is currently sparse with only one chart at the moment, but will show more information as more sources are added.

-The dashboard shows a small version of the [Merged Pull Request duration by Repo](#github-pull-duration) chart.
+The dashboard shows small versions of the [Merged Pull Request duration by Repo](#github-pull-duration) and [Count of closed Pull Requests by repo](#github-closed-pr-count) chart.

 ![Screenshot of the dashboard](screenshots/wallowa-dashboard-static.png)